Gerry McGeough: Post-Sinn Féin activism

 McGeough is known for his opposition to what he perceives as "liberalism" within contemporary Sinn Féin:

 You would never get a leader of Sinn Féin condemning abortion, homosexual "marriage" or anything of that nature.
 I, as an Irish nationalist and Roman Catholic, never want to see the day when there are abortion clinics in every market town in Ireland.
 But looking around there is no political grouping willing to take a stance against that.

 He accompanied Justin Barrett on a lecture tour of Irish towns in March 2004, in support of Barrett's unsuccessful attempt to become a member of the European Parliament.

 In May 2006, McGeough, as editor, and Charles Byrne, a 28-year-old from Drogheda, launched a monthly magazine called The Hibernian, dedicated to "Faith, Family and Country".
 The magazine had articles espousing the views of Father Denis Fahey and also promoted the Society of St. Pius X.

 In 2007, McGeough declared he would be standing for election in the Northern Ireland Assembly elections against Sinn Féin in the Fermanagh and South Tyrone constituency.
 He put himself forward as a protest against Sinn Féin's vote in January 2007 to support the Police Service of Northern Ireland (PSNI), a key provision of the St Andrews Agreement.
 He polled 1.8% of the vote.

 The Hibernian ceased publication in 2008.

 In the same period, McGeough became associated with the Ancient Order of Hibernians, taking control of the organisation's branch in County Tyrone.
 McGeough was expelled from the Ancient Order of Hibernians in 2019.

+Gerry McGeough was invited to join the American Ancient Order of Hibernians (A.O.H.) in 1992, becoming a member of Division 35 in Brooklyn, New York.
+The Division was noted for the fact that it proudly counted a long list of Irish Republican rebels among its membership since the mid-1800s.

+Following his return to Ireland, he joined the A.O.H.
+(Board of Erin), a totally separate organisation from its American counterpart and was instrumental in establishing new Divisions in Dublin and Cork.
+(Citation: The Irish Family, August 2005).